Character Flaws and Strengths: Guide + Examples

 In this case, she said, it is the dialogue tag.

-Two primary tools used by writers are dialogue tags like he said and action beats like he smiled, she looked away.
+Writers mainly use two tools: dialogue tags, such as 'he said,' and action beats, such as 'he smiled' or 'she looked away.'
 At times, writers do not use tags, but they use actions to indicate the speaker.

-To format dialogue properly, it is necessary to,
+To format dialogue properly, remember these basic rules,

 Consider dialogue as something that brings your story and character to life.
 Proper formatting of dialogue helps the reader to easily know who is speaking without confusion.